brentvollebregt/nitratine.net/_posts/2017-12-13-get-wifi-passwords-with-python.md

 a = input("")
 ```

 Save this file with a .py extension and you can now run the script.
-You can run it by double clicking on the script, running it in IDLE or even cmd using "python {filename}".
+You can run it by double clicking on the script, running it in IDLE or even cmd using ```python {filename}```.

 ## Final Script